Lieb-Robinson bounds with exponential-in-volume tails: Hamiltonians with exponential tails

 \section{Hamiltonians with exponential tails}

 For some of our applications, it is important to extend our bounds to Hamiltonians with \emph{exponentially decaying} interactions.
-The main issue is that we are no longer able to write each causal tree as a disjoint union of irreducible paths between the region $R$ and each $S_i$.
-In this section, we will describe how to overcome this difficulty when the Hamiltonian has exponential tails.
+The main issue is that we are no longer able to write each causal tree as a disjoint union of irreducible paths between region $R$ and each $S_i$.
+In this section, we describe how to overcome this difficulty to generalize many of the results of the previous section to interactions with exponential tails.
+These results will also apply to local Hamiltonians, although they are sometimes weaker than the strongest bounds in the case of local interactions, and the proof methods are significantly more nuanced.\footnote{This kind of result also occurs for the usual single commutator Lieb-Robinson bounds, where the upper bounds from quasi-local Hamiltonian evolution also applies to local Hamiltonian evolution, but techniques specialized to local Hamiltonians can give a bound with slightly faster decay outside of the light cone \cite{AnthonyChen:2023bbe}.}